vyomasystems-lab/challenges-tlk1303/level1_design1/README.md

 ## Verification Environment

 The [CoCoTb](https://www.cocotb.org/) based Python test is developed as explained.
-The test drives inputs to the Design Under Test (adder module here) which takes in 4-bit inputs *a* and *b* and gives 5-bit output *sum*
+The test drives inputs to the Design Under Test (mux module here) which takes in 31 inputs from inp0, inp1 to inp30, along with a 5-bit select input sel and gives an output *out*

 The values are assigned to the input port using
 ```
-dut.a.value = 7
+dut.sel.value   = 12
-dut.b.value = 5
+dut.inp12.value = 1
 ```

-The assert statement is used for comparing the adder's outut to the expected value.
+The assert statement is used for comparing the mux's output to the expected value.

 The following error is seen:
 ```